“The idea of wilderness needs no defense.

 ABOUT THE FUND

-This fund was created to provide near-term funding for urgent projects and efforts facing a limited window of opportunity.
-To qualify for funding, organizations must demonstrate the urgency of the threat to federal public lands in California, and clearly articulate why their project requires immediate funding.
+The Fund was created to provide funding for near-term initiatives with a limited window of opportunity.* To qualify for funding, applicants must demonstrate the urgency of the threat or opportunity the project will address, and clearly articulate why their project requires immediate funding above and beyond expected, annual organizational expenses.
+Requests that include significant amounts of regular staff time are discouraged, and general organizational overhead is not allowed.

 Applications are accepted on a rolling basis.